Anacodak/Anacodak/README.md

 - 🌱 I’m currently enrolled in ALX 12 months Software Engineering program.
 - 💞️ I’m looking to collaborate on a project with another brand or business
 - 💞️ I’m also good at teaching
-- 📫 How to reach me [LinkedIn:Eric Anane Ababaio](https://www.linkedin.com/in/zerrobug),
+- 📫 How to reach me [LinkedIn: Eric Anane Ababaio](https://www.linkedin.com/in/zerrobug), [Twitter: @https://twitter.com/iamzerrobug)
-     [Twitter: @https://twitter.com/iamzerrobug)